On the universal p-adic sigma and Weierstrass zeta functions: Universal equivalent formulations and specializations.

 \begin{remark} One could also fashion a proof of the Proposition using the Lefschetz Principle and properties of the complex sigma function. \end{remark}

 We now have one of our defining goals:

-\begin{theorem} Let $p>3$ and $A$ be a complete discrete valuation ring of residue characteristic $p$, and $E$ an elliptic curve over $A$ in Weierstass form (10) with ordinary (good or bad) reduction.
-Let $\rho$ be the specialization map $R\rightarrow A$ given by $\rho(A_4)=a_4$, $\rho(A_6)=a_6$.
-Since $E$ is ordinary, $\rho(H)$ is a unit in $A$, so $\rho$ extends to a map on $R_H$, and then to a map on $\hat{R}$ since $A$ is $p$-complete.
-We denote both extensions by $\rho$.
+\begin{theorem} Let $p>3$ and $A$ be a complete discrete valuation ring of residue characteristic $p$, and $E$ an elliptic curve over $A$ in Weierstrass form (\ref{WeierModel}) with ordinary good (or multiplicative) reduction.
+From Proposition ~\ref{specialization} there is a homomorphism $\rho: \hat{R}\rightarrow A$ such that $\rho(A_4)=a_4$ and $\rho(A_6)=a_6$, which makes $E$ a $\rho$-specialization $\cal E_\rho$.

-Then the specialization $\widetilde{\sigma_{E/\hat{R}}}$ of the universal $p$-adic sigma function $\sigma_{E/\hat{R}}$ induced by $\rho$ is the Mazur-Tate $p$-adic sigma function $\sigma_{E/A}$. \end{theorem}
+Then the specialization $\widetilde{\sigma_{\cal E/\hat{R}}}$ of the universal $p$-adic sigma function $\sigma_{\cal E/\hat{R}}$ induced by $\rho$ is the Mazur-Tate $p$-adic sigma function $\sigma_{E/A}$. \end{theorem}